ibm-cloud-docs/FileStorage/File-Storage-FAQ.md

 ## If I have non-encrypted {{site.data.keyword.filestorage_short}} provisioned in a data center that has been upgraded for encryption, can I encrypt my {{site.data.keyword.filestorage_short}}?

 {{site.data.keyword.filestorage_short}} that is provisioned prior to a data center upgrade cannot be encrypted.
 New {{site.data.keyword.filestorage_short}} provisioned in upgraded data centers is automatically encrypted ; there is no encrypt setting to choose from, it’s automatic..
-Data on non-encrypted storage in an upgraded data center can be encrypted by creating a new File volume, then copying the data to the new encrypted volume or volume with host-based migration.
+Data on non-encrypted storage in an upgraded data center can be encrypted by creating a new File volume, then copying the data to the new encrypted volume or file share with host-based migration.
 See [this article](/docs/infrastructure/FileStorage/migrate-file-storage-encrypted-file-storage.html) for instructions on how to perform the migration.

 ## How do I know if I am provisioning {{site.data.keyword.filestorage_short}} in an upgraded data center?

 When provisioning {{site.data.keyword.filestorage_short}}, all upgraded data centers will be denoted with an asterisk (`*`) in the order form and an indication that you will be provisioning storage with encryption.
-Once the storage is provisioned, you will see an icon in the storage list that shows that volume or volume as encrypted.
-All encrypted volumes and volumes are provisioned in upgraded data centers only.
+Once the storage is provisioned, you will see an icon in the storage list that shows that volume or LUN as encrypted.
+All encrypted volumes and file shares are provisioned in upgraded data centers only.
 You can find a full list of upgraded data centers and available features [here](/docs//infrastructure/BlockStorage/new-ibm-block-and-file-storage-location-and-features.html).

 ## Why can I provision {{site.data.keyword.filestorage_short}} with an Endurance 10 IOPS tier in some data centers and not in others?